Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Nanoleaf Rhythm Starter Kit for $180 (save $50)Tyler Lizenby/CNET

 I'm not seeing it in Best Buy's Black Friday ad, but the team at Nanoleaf tells me that the retailer will have the Nanoleaf Rhythm starter kit for $50 off.
-That's a good deal on this weirdly likable smart lighting kit, which includes nine triangular, color-changing LED panels that stick to your walls, plus a microphone-equipped Rhythm accessory that syncs lighting changes with whatever music you're listening to.
+They tell me you'll find the same deal at Home Depot (we're still waiting for that retailer's ad).
+No matter where you get it, that's a good deal on this weirdly likable smart lighting kit, which includes nine triangular, color-changing LED panels that stick to your walls, plus a microphone-equipped Rhythm accessory that syncs lighting changes with whatever music you're listening to.

 Just keep in mind that new, square-shaped Nanoleaf Canvas panels are scheduled for release in early December, so you've got new options coming very soon that might be worth waiting for.